tunapanda/swag-old/README.md

 The system has a custom made theme that ties everything together.
 Instructions on how to install it can be found <a href="https://github.com/tunapanda/TI-wp-content-theme">here</a>.

-To set everything up, there are a number of plugins you need.
+To set everything up, there are a number of plugins you need to install.
 * [Main swag plugin](https://github.com/tunapanda/wp-swag)
 * [Remote sync](https://github.com/tunapanda/wp-remote-sync)
 * [H5P xAPI](https://github.com/tunapanda/wp-h5p-xapi)